jetstream-cloud/js2docs/docs/ui/cli/overview.md

 You should be running the latest version of the clients.
 We recommend using python-openstack >= 5.0 as it uses Python3 and removes the dependencies on the now deprecated Python2.
 See [Installing Openstack Clients](clients.md) for more information.

 The next thing you'll need to do before being able to do any CLI commands is have an appropriate *openrc* file.

-<span style="color:red">Please note that openrc files on Jetstream2 require *application credentials*.
-Please refer to the [Jetstream2 Openrc File](openrc.md) page for information on generating an application credential and openrc file.

-##### Source the openrc:

-    source openrc-file-name
+See [Authentication (Logging In)](auth.md) for more information.

-You can also make the output look nicer in your terminal with the --fit-width option:
+You can make the output look nicer in your terminal with the --fit-width option:

     openstack image show Featured-Ubuntu20 --fit-width

-You can make that permanent by adding the following to your environment.
+Optionally, you can make that permanent by adding the following to your environment.

     export CLIFF_FIT_WIDTH=1